 1. Dating apps are great, you just need to slow down

 Get around the dating apps.
-They are the best (and perhaps only) way to connect right now.
+They are the best (and perhaps only) way to connect right now, until shit starts opening up again.
 Though you should probably forget about your pre-pandemic hit rate – it’s now a completely different ball game.

 Converting quickly from an app to an IRL catchup used to be essential.
-But our swiping habits have since shifted to a ‘slow dating’ format and people are chatting on the apps for much longer.
+Our swiping habits have since shifted to a ‘slow dating’ format and people are chatting on the apps for much longer.

 Bumble has reported over two-thirds of their users are taking more time to get to know their match, before meeting in real life; partially due to health safety, partially due to us collectively reprioritising what is most important.
 Meeting up with friends and family, after all, beats meeting a stranger we’ve only exchanged GIFs with.